 Investments of up to Rs 1.5 lakh in the National Savings Certificate can earn the subscriber a tax rebate under Section 80C.
 Furthermore, the interest earned on the certificates are also added back to the initial investment and qualify for a tax break as well.

-For example, if you purchase certificates worth Rs.
+For instance, if you purchase certificates worth Rs.
 1000, you are eligible for a tax respite on that initial investment amount in the first year.
-But in the second year, you can claim a tax deduction on the NSC investment(s) that year and also on the interest earned in the first year.
+But in the second year, you can claim a tax deduction on the NSC investment(s) that year as well as the interest earned in the first year.
 This is because the interest is added to the original investment and compounded annually.

 5. Comparing NSC with other tax-saving Investments

 NSC is one of the tax-saving investment options available under Section 80C of the Income Tax Act.
 The other popular options are Equity Linked Savings Schemes (ELSS), National Pension System (NPS), Public Provident Fund (PPF) and Tax-saving Fixed Deposits (FD).
 Here is how these tax-saving investments compare with each other: